The height of watermelons with wall: Introduction

 Since Fisher's introduction~\cite{MR751710} of the vicious walkers model numerous papers on this subject have appeared.
 While early results mostly analyse vicious walkers in a continuum limit, there are nowadays many results for certain configurations directly based on the lattice path description above.
 For example, Guttmann, Owczarek and Viennot~\cite{MR1651492} related the star and watermelon configurations to the theory of Young tableaux and integer partitions, and re-derived results for the total number of stars and watermelons without wall.
 Later, Krattenthaler, Guttmann and Viennot~\cite{MR1801472} proved new, exact as well as asymptotic, results for the number of certain vicious walkers with wall.
 Recently, Krattenthaler~\cite{Kratt_Wall_Contact} analysed the number of contacts of the bottom most walker in the case of watermelons with wall, continuing earlier work by Brak, Essam and Owczarek~\cite{MR1832080}.

 In 2003, Bonichon and Mosbah~\cite{MR2022577} presented an algorithm for uniform random generation of watermelons, which is based on the counting results by Krattenthaler, Guttmann and Viennot~\cite{MR1801472} (see Theorems 1 and 6 therein).
-Amongst other things they used their generator for obtaining experimental results on the \emph{height of watermelons}.
-Here, the height of a watermelon is defined as the smallest number $h$ such that the upper most branch does not cross the horizontal line $y=h$.
-See Figure~\ref{fig:wm_with_wall_ex} for an example with four branches and height $13$.
+Amongst other things they used their generator for obtaining experimental results on the \emph{height of watermelons}. \begin{definition*} The \emph{height of a $p$-watermelon} is the smallest number $h$ such that the upper most branch does not cross the horizontal line $y=h$. \end{definition*} An illustration of this definition is given in Figure~\ref{fig:wm_with_wall_ex}, depicting a $4$-watermelon of height $13$ (indicated by the horizontal dashed line).

+The parameter ``height'' has attracted the interest of quite a few people.
+It is the purpose of the following two paragraphs to provide the reader with a rough overview of known results on and related to the central question studied in this manuscript.